 The recent Nova series seems to have completely and utterly dumped all of this in favor of the completely goofy Speedball we all know and love.

-The Punisher was once hired by the forces of Heaven to become a supernatural force of vengeance rather than a mafia-hunting anti-hero.
+In The Punisher: Purgatory, Frank was turned from a mafia-hunting anti-hero into a supernatural force of vengeance on a path to redemption to be able to rejoin his family in heaven.
 This was undone with a Handwave by later writer Garth Ennis, and was thankfully never mentioned again.